 - Do it yourself:

-They have a great book listed on this webpage that will walk you through the incorporation process and the forms you need to submit to the state and IRS.http://www.nolo.com/legal-encyclopedia/nonprofit-corporation
+www.Nolo.com A great book listed on this webpage that will walk you through the incorporation process and the forms you need to submit to the state and IRS for Non-profits.

-- Grow Santa Cruz: Flexible Term Loan Financing for City of Santa Cruz Businesses.
+- Grow Santa Cruz Loan Program: Flexible Term Loan Financing for City of Santa Cruz Businesses.
 The City of Santa Cruz Redevelopment Agency and the National Development Council (NDC) have established and capitalized Grow Santa Cruz to assist eligible small businesses within the city of Santa Cruz to obtain the financing from $50K to $300K for working capital, equipment, construction, land or buildings.

 - Cabrillo College Student Employment: If you would like to register and post as an employer willing to hire local students.

-- Cabrillo College Internship website: If you are willing to host an internship for local college students.
+- Cabrillo College Internship and Work Experience Program website: If you are willing to host an internship for local college students.